microsoft/azuredevopslabs/labs/vstsextend/eclipse/readme.md

     ![Checkout from Team Services Git](images/showtee2.png)

-1. From the **Team Explorer** view, click the link to **Connect to a Team Foundation Server or Team Services account**, then type in the name of the VSTS account (`https://dev.azure.com/{your-account-name}`) and press the **Next** button.
+1. From the **Team Explorer** view, click the link to **Connect to a Team Foundation Server or Team Services account**, then type in the name of the Azure DevOps Organization (`https://dev.azure.com/{your-account-name}`) and press the **Next** button.

     The "Follow the instructions to complete sign-in" window will pop up.
 Click on the hyperlink to be redirected to the Device Login page in a browser on the VM (Note that link may have a black background for security purposes).

-1. Log in to authenticate the Azure DevOps Organization account.
+1. Log in to authenticate the Azure DevOps Organization.

 1. Choose the **Team Project** that you provisioned with *Azure DevOps Demo Generator* at the start of this lab and click **Finish**.

-## Exercise 2: Clone MyShuttle from VSTS with Eclipse
+## Exercise 2: Clone MyShuttle from an Azure DevOps Services Git repo using Eclipse

 Next, clone the **Azure Repos Git repository** to a local Git repository and import the code to a project in Eclipse.